 And epilepsy impacts on more than just health.
 50% of students with epilepsy fail to reach the academic level predicted by their IQ, with effects that can be life-long.
 This is because a good educational outcome for students with epilepsy is not just about medical care and risk assessment, but also ensuring that schools and teachers manage the impact that the condition/ medication has on learning.
-As a family member’s education has suffered dreadfully from issues to do with teacher awareness for the last decade, I’ve been trying to get Suffolk’s educational services to recognise this fact for the entire last year, after the NCYPE/Young Epilepsy, contacted me with information about their School Epilepsy Champions training scheme.
-So far with no success at all.
-Low academic achievement among Suffolk students with epilepsy is put down to the failure of that student, rather than the failure of the Suffolk school system to educate.
-And very convenient it is for the Suffolk educational system so to do!
+As a family member’s education has suffered dreadfully from issues to do with teacher awareness for the last decade, I’ve been trying to get Suffolk’s educational services to recognise this.
+Low academic achievement among students with epilepsy is often put down to the failure of that student, rather than the failure of the school system to educate.
+And very convenient it is for the educational system so to do!

 - 70% of people with epilepsy are wholly controlled by medication

 - epilepsy is a disability and people who have it should not be discriminated against

 - a diagnosis of epilepsy per se has no impact on intellectual attainment or innate capacity

 it is surprising how frequently epilepsy is linked with joblessness.